Edge fluctuations for random normal matrix ensembles: Introduction

+or, equivalently, $\liminf_{r \to \infty} \left\{V(r) - Q\log r \right\} > -\infty$ for some $Q>1$.
 If \eqref{eq:StronglyConfiningCondition} is not satisfied we say that the potential is \emph{weakly confining}.
-We shall also consider some degenerate cases such as the \emph{hard edge} radial determinantal Coulomb gases.
-They are given by a continuous function $V:[0,1] \to \mathbb R$ and a real number $\chi \in \mathbb R$.
-The only difference is that the system of particles $\left(x_1^{(n)},\dots,x_n^{(n)} \right)$ lives in $\bar D_1$, the closed unit disk centered at zero, and follows the law proportional to
+We shall also consider the degenerate case where $V = \infty$ outside a disk which, for simplicity, we take it to be the closed unit disk centered at zero $\overline {\mathbb D}$.
+These are examples of \emph{hard-edge} systems and they are determined by a continuous function $V:[0,1] \to \mathbb R$ and a positive number $\kappa$.
+The Gibbs probability measure would be